20 Tips for Stronger, More Visible Abs

 A warmed-up core is a happy core.
-Because your abs are tied in to your lower back, it's extremely important to start any workout with a proper warm up to prevent injury.
+Because your abs are connected to your lower back, it's extremely important to start any workout with a proper warm-up to prevent injury.
 Prep those muscles for the challenge to come with some light marching in place and gentle standing rotation of your midsection.
 Try this quick full-body warm-up before any fitness class or at-home routine.

 Walk the Plank

 Picture a Grapefruit

 One of the biggest mistakes people make when doing mat work for their abs is that they keep their head down, crunched toward their chest.
 This puts unnecessary strain on your neck and takes the focus off of your abs to perform the move.
 Every time you're doing abs exercises on the floor, imagine a grapefruit is lodged between your chin and your chest and don't let your chin lower to your chest.
 (Related: 7 Reasons You Might Not Be Losing Belly Fat)

 Train Your Lower Back

 True muscle strength is all about balance.
 If how to get abs fast is the goal, many of us focus on toning our abs (the muscles we can see) and totally neglect our lower backs.
 This strength imbalance can lead to lower-back injury and pain.
 Here's a good rule to remember: For every core exercise you do that only targets your abs (read: isn't twisting, a plank, or involves standing—which all involve the back), pair it with a specific low-back exercise.
 Consider this 10-minute lower-back workout to balance things out and avoid injuries.

 Try Balance Work